James Cagney: The Gallant Hours (1960)

 Cagney's career began winding down, and he made only one film in 1960, the critically acclaimed The Gallant Hours, in which he played Admiral William F. "Bull" Halsey.
-The film, although set during the Guadalcanal Campaign in the Pacific Theater during World War II, was not a war film, but instead focused on the impact of command.
+The film, although set during the Guadalcanal campaign in the Pacific Theater during World War II, was not a war film, but instead focused on the impact of command.
 Cagney Productions, which shared the production credit with Robert Montgomery's company, made a brief return, though in name only.
-The film was a success, and The New York Times's Bosley Crowther singled its star out for praise: "It is Mr. Cagney's performance, controlled to the last detail, that gives life and strong, heroic stature to the principal figure in the film.
+The film was a success, and The New York Times's Bosley Crowther singled out its star for praise: "It is Mr. Cagney's performance, controlled to the last detail, that gives life and strong, heroic stature to the principal figure in the film.
 There is no braggadocio in it, no straining for bold or sharp effects.
 It is one of the quietest, most reflective, subtlest jobs that Mr. Cagney has ever done."

-One, Two, Three (1962)
+One, Two, Three (1961)

 Cagney's penultimate film was a comedy.
 He was hand-picked by Billy Wilder to play a hard-driving Coca-Cola executive in the film One, Two, Three.
 Cagney had concerns with the script, remembering back 23 years to Boy Meets Girl, in which scenes were reshot to try to make them funnier by speeding up the pacing, with the opposite effect.
 Cagney received assurances from Wilder that the script was balanced.
 Filming did not go well, though, with one scene requiring 50 takes, something to which Cagney was unaccustomed.
 In fact, it was one of the worst experiences of his long career.
 Cagney noted, "I never had the slightest difficulty with a fellow actor.
 Not until One, Two, Three.
 In that picture, Horst Buchholz tried all sorts of scene-stealing didoes.
 I came close to knocking him on his ass."
 For the first time, Cagney considered walking out of a film.
 He felt he had worked too many years inside studios, and combined with a visit to Dachau concentration camp during filming, he decided that he had had enough, and retired afterward.
 One of the few positive aspects was his friendship with Pamela Tiffin, to whom he gave acting guidance, including the secret that he had learned over his career: "You walk in, plant yourself squarely on both feet, look the other fella in the eye, and tell the truth."